andressepa/worldclockwidget-ee/README.rst

-This is a fork of World Clock & Weather [original code](https://github.com/arminha/worldclockwidget/)!
+This is a fork of World Clock & Weather (https://github.com/arminha/worldclockwidget/).
 =====================